OCEANS and SEAS OF THE WORLD

 An ambitious plan to clean up the plastic from the world's oceans

-OPERATION SEANET - Is an ambitious 10 year plan to alleviate plastic ocean waste.
+OPERATION SEANET - Was an ambitious 10 year plan to alleviate plastic ocean waste.
 The speed that such an operation might swing into action, depends entirely on the generosity of organisation around the world who either manufacture, or who use plastic for packaging.
-The actual figure for plastic in our oceans as of 2015, is nearer 8 million tons, but could be as high as 12 million tons.
+The actual figure for plastic in our oceans at 2015, was nearer 8 million tons, but could be as high as 12 million tons.
 Unfortunately, with the lust for single use plastic that humans can now not do without, the world is waiting with bated breath for a miracle cure.
-There is no such thing, but the next best thing is Operation Seanet.
+There is no such thing, but the next best thing could have been Operation Seanet.
+It proved to be impossible to obtain funding, through into 2022, after which the dream team disbanded to avoid insolvency.
+In 2024, plastic is still being dumped in the oceans in increasing amounts.

 Miss Ocean June 2015, Monika from Eastbourne in Sussex, England